wasm-forge/ic-rusqlite/docs/src/usecases.md

 - **You need transactions.**
   SQLite is ACID-compliant, so it guarantees data consistency, supports rollback, and handles multi-step operations safely.

+- **Tabular data with multiple indexes.**
+  SQLite is useful, if you have a large table and you want to find records by multiple indexed fields.

 ## When to Use Stable Structures

 If your data needs are simple, stable structures may be faster and easier to use.